Hack-A-Duck/Team-Cosmic/README.md

 * JavaScript
 ## Setup on local system
 * Clone the repos on your system
-* Import the database in the DataBases folder into your system using MySQL Workbench **Imp - MySQL should be intalled beforehand**
+* Import the database in the DataBases folder into your system using MySQL Workbench<br>
+  **Imp - MySQL should be intalled beforehand**
 * On command prompt, navigate to the folder where the repos is cloned using cd command <br>
   ```cd <address of the folder in system where index.php exists>```